 Things you must not do

 Do not stop using your HUMALOG insulin without first checking with your doctor.

-Do not give your HUMALOG insulin to anyone else, even if they have the same condition as you.
+Do not give your HUMALOG insulin to anyone else, even if they have the same condition

 Your doctor has prescribed your HUMALOG insulin specifically for you.